Use the format [Month] [Year].

 Gross domestic product, preliminary estimate, UK: Quarter 1 (Jan to Mar) 2019

 Use [date] to [date].
 If you are using months in the same year, only include the year after the final month.
 If the date span is covering dates within the same month, include the dates and only write out the month once.

 2009 to 2010

-Use the type of year and ending month and year.
+Use the type of year the data cover and include “ending [month] [year]”.

 Use “aged [age] to [age] years”.
 For ages under a year, include months or weeks.

 Bottom limits for age restrictions should use “aged [age] years and over”, and not a plus sign.